The 5 Best Audiobook Apps for Speed Listening (2026)

 Studies in audio learning show most listeners can follow speech up to 2x speed without comprehension loss.
 Beyond that, retention drops sharply.

-About us: This calculator was built by audiobook enthusiasts who tested it over hundreds of hours across fiction, business, and technical books.
+About: This calculator was built by Mehdi, an audiobook enthusiast who tested it over hundreds of hours across fiction, business, and technical books.
 It combines precise math with the way people actually listen.

 The formula is simple: divide the total minutes by 1.5.